tappollo/booster/docs/tips/image.md

 Its always a good idea to load small thumbnails over origin image.

 - It's faster to download
-- It consumes less message in the app
+- It consumes less memory in the app

 Booster comes with a image flexible thumbnail service out of the box, in the form of a firebase cloud function.